 Fee: €400 for art course – includes training and art material.
 (Booking fee of €100)

-This year you have no excuse not to indulge yourself on a week of art making and art appreciation in Italy.
-In 2014 Art to Heart offer courses in three diverse destinations at three different time of the year in some of the most inspiring locations of the Italian peninsula.
-Starting in April we are returning to Northern Italy’s beautiful Lake Como, followed in July by the central Marche region, the Pesaro/Urbino province while September will see us crossing over to the Sicilian volcanic island of Stromboli.
+In 2015 Art to Heart offer courses in two diverse destinations in some of the most inspiring locations of the Italian peninsula.
+In April we are returning to Northern Italy’s beautiful Lake Como, and in September we will cross over to the Sicilian volcanic island of Stromboli.
 This is a unique opportunity for art and history of art’s lovers to immerse themselves in one of richest art’s treasure chest, Italy!
 Be sure that Art to Heart will create a rich and pleasant experience; Art to Heart’s first course in Italy took place in 2011 in the city of Tivoli near Rome.
 The course was a response to numerous requests from people who regularly attend the art programmes run by Jole Bortoli, Art to Heart’s Director, in Dublin and Co.
 Clare.

 Jole is native of Italy and every year she introduces a new destination as well as returning to the ones already tried and tested.
 These venues are ones where she has connections to local people, family and friends, which help make the experience as genuine and enjoyable as possible.
 Facilitated and guided by Jole, the five-day courses will centre on the participants’ free and creative response to the natural and built environment.
 No previous artistic experience is required.